 Did you notice advertisements are popping up even when your browser is not running?
 This means that an unwanted program called Adware is sitting on your computer.
 Generally, third-party sellers install their own adware programs on their customer’s laptops.
 Though, these advertisements are of no harm they will annoy you popping up unexpectedly.

-6. Computer Hijacked
+6. Computer is Hijacked

 In order to avoid virus and malware attacks, make sure you are browsing legal websites and avoid clicking the susceptible links on the emails and websites.